 - Social and cultural.
 How are social trends affecting your customers' needs?

-A good PEST analysis can provide you with a strong foundation for an effective marketing strategy.
+A good PEST analysis will provide you with a strong foundation for an effective marketing strategy.

 Carrying out and using a SWOT analysis